 For brands, having an official account is the first step.
 Wechat allows brands to push information to their followers in a personal way just as friends message each other as well as enables followers to inbox brands directly if they have any concern.
 Therefore, Wechat is the best platform to engage and nurture customers’ interest as well as collect personal feedback from them.

 Besides, cosmetics brands should also find a strategic way to stipulate, involve and monitor all discussions as well as mentions revolving around them and related skin concerns.

-On Wechat, the popular discussion are advice on picking products based on need, how to use certain products, and comparing different brands.
+On WeChat, the popular discussion is advice on picking products based on need, how to use certain products, and comparing different brands.

 3 key types of content that work on Weibo

 - Celebrity-endorsed: Celebrity endorsements and participation are very efficient at attracting public attention to a brand or a product.